 This uncertain climate is likely to present continuing challenges over the medium-term for core local government grant levels in Scotland.
-While the medium-term financial plans for the Council will require substantial revision, they will remain based on an assumption that its grant settlement is likely to further reduce given Scottish Government policy commitments and funding pressures.
+While the medium-term financial plans for the Council will require substantial revision, they will remain based on an assumption that its grant settlement may be subject to further reduction in future years given Scottish Government policy commitments and funding pressures.
 For context, each 1% cut to the Council's revenue funding represents a £3m loss in resource.